lukevaughn20/from-vaughn/README.md

 |Lord of the Rings| Great Story and Characters | J.R.R.
 Tolkien|
 |Where Im From| Fantastic Song about life | Jason Carrol|
 |Three Wooden Crosses| Great Pick me up song | Randy Travis |

+---

+### Favorite Quote

+> No I am your Father!
+Darth Vader

+> Where was Gonder when the Westfold Fell
+King Theoden